eegg/school-policies-and-procedures/src/nutrition.rst

   We tell the children how to obtain the water and that they can ask for or pour their own water at any time.
 * Children are not permitted to share or swap their food with one another.
-* We offer meals at: breakfast, ..
+* We offer meals at: breakfast, lunch and tea-time for the Baby Rooms and will soon be introducing a hot tea or lunch in the existing nursery.

-the snack bar where fruit, other nutritional snacks and fresh water are available.
+the snack table where fruit, other nutritional snacks and fresh water are available.

 Dietary requirements